Code-the-Dream-Students/veggie-recipes/README.md

 * Style Guide: A guide in pdf format with all design elements and interactions that occur within the product, a list of UI components such as buttons, typography, color, and navigation menus, and documentation of important UX components like hover states, dropdown fills, etc.

-* Graphics: A resource of different folders with the Font, Stock Photos, Icons and the PSD files that you may need to include in the product.
+* Graphics: A resource of different folders with the Logo, Fonts, Stock Photos, Icons and the PSD files that you may need to include in the product.

 # How to work with this repo